HydroModPy/HydroModPy/docs/readthedocs/source/scientific/calibration/inverse-problem-formulation.rst

 - heads at a monitoring location,
 - outlet discharge,
 - seepage along a support,
-- or any other block selected by the launcher workflow.
+- or any other block selected by the calibration TOML.

 Each block gets its own metric and weight before everything is merged into one final scalar objective.